manez/conference/readme.txt

 		       DRUPAL CONFERENCE MODULE
 ----------------------------------------------------------------------

-Hi Mom
+This is a heavily customized copy of the Drupal 6 Conference module (http://drupal.org/project/conference) modified for the Open Repositories 2013 conference - It's also a beginner project, so use with caution and please don't laugh.

 I. Overview

-  This version of the conference module allows you to organise conferences with Drupal 6.x.
+  This version of the conference module allows you to organize conferences with Drupal 6.x.
 More precisely, it implements mechanisms for posting contributions (aka 'papers') and managing the reviewing process from assigning the reviewing task up to deciding about acceptation.
 Once the conference administrator